- The digital revolution means that the jobs of tomorrow will be quite different to those of today.

 Monash University offers an online tool, Student Futures, developed by our team here at PwC, which helps students identify and develop their employability skills during their time at the university11.
 It was set up in response to feedback from employers that candidates were struggling to articulate the value of the skills they learnt as undergraduates.
 Student Futures, which maps those skills to nine key ‘employability’ categories, seeks to encourage students to think about positioning themselves for today’s job market through the recruitment lens.

-The role of industry in education
+The role of industry

 It can’t be left to the higher education sector alone to predict and respond to future employment.
 Industry has a part to play, too.